keegoid/keegoid.com/README.md

 # My Personal Site

 Welcome to my personal website!
-This space is dedicated to sharing my daily routines, the products I love and use, and interesting tidbits from my life.
+This space is dedicated to sharing my daily routines, the products I love and use, and appreciation of nature.
 I hope you find something here that inspires or assists you.
+Live long and prosper (LLAP).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->